kevbite/kevbite.github.io/_posts/2017-05-18-transfering-big-payloads-with-masstransit-and-azure-blob-storage.md

 ## Cloud first

-The start of 2017 most companies are moving in to a era of _"cloud first"_, so we need to be able to store our data cost efficiently within our cloud provider of choice; for example if we are hosting on AWS we would use S3, Azure we would use Azure Blob Storage and Digital Ocean we have Block Storage.
+At the start of 2017 most companies were moving in to an era of _"cloud first"_, so we need to be able to store our data cost efficiently within our cloud provider of choice; for example if we are hosting on AWS we would use S3, Azure we would use Azure Blob Storage and Digital Ocean we have Block Storage.
 The problems arise as each one of these providers have their own APIs and their own ways of connecting to each of these services.
 What we need is some storage abstraction.
-This is where we can advantage of a open source project called [Enchilada](https://github.com/sparkeh9/Enchilada) which is a file system abstraction.
+This is where we can take advantage of an open source project called [Enchilada](https://github.com/sparkeh9/Enchilada), which is a file system abstraction.

 ## Azure Blob Storage and MassTransit with Enchilada

 ### Configuration

-To get started we need to install the [Enchilada MessageData](https://www.nuget.org/packages/MassTransit.MessageData.Enchilada/) nuget package for MassTransit, this can be achieved by dropping in to command line and running:
+To get started we need to install the [Enchilada MessageData](https://www.nuget.org/packages/MassTransit.MessageData.Enchilada/) nuget package for MassTransit, this can be achieved by dropping in to the command line and running:

 ```bash
 $ dotnet add package MassTransit.MessageData.Enchilada
 ```

-The next package we will install is [Azure Enchilada](https://www.nuget.org/packages/Enchilada.Azure/) nuget package, this contains everything we need to connect to Azure Blob Storage.
+The next package we will install is [Azure Enchilada](https://www.nuget.org/packages/Enchilada.Azure/), this contains everything we need to connect to Azure Blob Storage.

 ```bash
 $ dotnet add package Enchilada.Azure
 ```

-Once we have the package installed we can configure a Enchilada adapter to use Azure Blob Storage.
+Once we have the package installed, we can configure a Enchilada adapter to use Azure Blob Storage.

 ```csharp
 var adapter = new BlobStorageAdapterConfiguration